-In 1982 ATE's Board of Directors and Delegate Assembly created a Leadership Fund for Teacher Education and established an Advisory Council to administer it.
+In 1982 ATE's Board of Directors and Delegate Assembly created a Leadership Fund for Teacher Education and established an Advisory Council to administer the Fund.
 The 1995 ATE Delegate Assembly expanded the concept to the Leadership Foundation for Teacher Education, with the following goals:

-Contributions may be made to the Leadership Foundation for Teacher Education in a variety of ways:
+Contributions can be made to the Leadership Foundation for Teacher Education in a variety of ways:

 ATE is a tax-exempt organization with a 501-C-3 status as determined by the U.S. Internal Revenue Service.
 Contributions to the ATE Leadership Foundation for Teacher Education are tax deductible as provided in Section 170 of the Internal Revenue Code.

-LFTE's Advisory Council, in conjunction with the Board of Directors, is responsible to the Delegate Assembly, to the membership, and to donors for developing and applying policies for the use of resources available to the Foundation.
-Advisory Council members are appointed to three-year terms by the President-Elect and approved by the Board of Directors.
-The President and Executive Director of the association serve as ex-officio members of the Advisory Council.
+LFTE's Advisory Council, in conjunction with the ATE Board of Directors, is responsible to the Delegate Assembly, to the membership, and to donors for developing and applying policies for the use of resources available to the Foundation.
+Advisory Council members are appointed to three-year terms by the First Vice President (President-Elect) and approved by the Board of Directors.
+The President and Executive Director of the Association serve as ex-officio members of the Advisory Council.